talebaattoronto/talebaattoronto.github.io/README.md

 ### Mission Statement

-Fostering the growth, development and friendship on young mumenaat in Toronto. :)
+Fostering the growth, development and friendship of young mumenaat in Toronto. :)

 ```markdown